junxit/us-congress-bills-115/bill.md

     - **(A)** an inventory and assessment of all federally funded efforts to recognize and support family caregivers and the outcomes of such efforts, including analyses of the extent to which federally funded efforts are reaching family caregivers and gaps in such efforts;
     - **(B)** recommendations—
       - **(i)** to improve and better coordinate Federal programs and activities to recognize and support family caregivers, as well as opportunities to improve the coordination of such Federal programs and activities with State programs; and
-      - **(ii)** to effectively deliver services based on the performance, mission, and purpose of a program while eliminating re­dun­dan­cies, avoiding unnecessary duplication and overlap, and ensuring the needs of family caregivers are met;
+      - **(ii)** to effectively deliver services based on the performance, mission, and purpose of a program while eliminating redundancies, avoiding unnecessary duplication and overlap, and ensuring the needs of family caregivers are met;
     - **(C)** the identification of challenges faced by family caregivers, including financial, health, and other challenges, and existing approaches to address such challenges; and
     - **(D)** an evaluation of how family caregiving impacts the Medicare program, the Medicaid program, and other Federal programs.
 - **(e)** *Nonapplicability of FACA* The Federal Advisory Committee Act (5 U.S.C.
 App.) shall not apply to the Advisory Council.

 ## § 5.
 Funding

-No additional funds are authorized to be appropriated to carry out the provisions of this Act.
-Such provisions shall be carried out using funds otherwise authorized.
+No additional funds are authorized to be appropriated to carry out this Act.
+This Act shall be carried out using funds otherwise authorized.

 ## § 6.
 Sunset provision

-The authority and obligations established by this Act shall terminate on the date that is 5 years after the date of enactment of this Act.
+The authority and obligations established by this Act shall terminate on the date that is 3 years after the date of enactment of this Act.